diez/diez/src/compiler/compiler-core/README.md

   red = Color.rgb(255, 0, 0);
 }

-export class DesignSystem {
+export class DesignLanguage {
   palette = new Palette();
 }
 ```

-the parser will build a typed, abstract tree based on the exported component `DesignSystem`.
-Because `Color` and `Palette` are recursive dependencies of `DesignSystem`, they will also be processed.
+the parser will build a typed, abstract tree based on the exported component `DesignLanguage`.
+Because `Color` and `Palette` are recursive dependencies of `DesignLanguage`, they will also be processed.
 The resulting abstract tree is the main input to the next compilation phase.

 ### Phase 2: Compilation